kiloreven/malicious-horsey-9000/README.md

 # For research
 A purposefully malicious package which exfiltrates sensitive data if run.

-Pushes a static file to a remote server.
+Attempts to push `/home/*/.mozilla/firefox` to a remote server.